 Kirk Douglas plays down and out newspaperman Chuck Tatum.
 Douglas was first covered in Episode 4 – In Harm’s Way (1965).

 Ray Teal was cast in the role of crooked Sheriff Gus Kretzer.
 Teal was covered in Episode 60 …

 Welcome to today’s show, The Command (1954), my name is John.
 As always you can subscribe to the show on or follows the links to social media in the podcast show notes.
 You can also go to snarkymoviereviews.com to read notes, bios, and other random movie thoughts.
 Remember this show is completely free and independent.
 All I ask is that you jump over to and give me a review.
 I am continuing the series about people trying to go somewhere or get something done, and there are obstacles in the way.

 The main star The Command (1954) is Capt.
 Robert MacClaw, the Army doctor who ended up in command of a cavalry troop.
 This role was played by hunk-a-rama Guy Madison.
 Madison was in the Coast Guard during World War II.
 He was on a pass in Hollywood when he was spotted by David O. Selznick’s staff.
 They cast the untrained actor in Since You Went Away (1944).
-By the time the war ended Madison was on …
+By the time the war ended Madison …